Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 ## Testing
 Errors and trouble shooting:
+Issue with images preview in README.md not working on Github.com but works in Gitpod.io
 Error: No p element in scope but a p end tag seen.
 [Fixed]

 HTML